 This regulatory update is for audit leaders across all sectors, not just financial services.

-The Shareholder Rights Directive II is a step change in governance.
-It is not only a regulatory compliance issue but one of transparency and accountability that all organisations need to be ready for.
+The Shareholder Rights Directive II marks a step change in governance.
+It is not only a regulatory compliance issue but one of transparency and accountability that all organisations need to uphold.

 In response to corporate failures, it is about enhancing stewardship.

-Audit leaders need to be aware of how this change could impact their organisation:
+Audit leaders need to be aware of how this impacts their organisation:

 - Financial Services - compliance risk, operational impact on activities of asset owners/ managers